NON-STATE ACTORS IN EDUCATION

 Licence: No information was found.

-Water, sanitation and hygiene (WASH): Every educational institution must follow the health regulations established by the Chief Education Officer and the Director of Health Services.
+Water, sanitation and hygiene (WASH): All educational institutions must comply with the health regulations established by the Chief Education Officer and the Director of Health Services.

 Financial operation